-The Village Shops and Houses walk is now confirmed for 7pm on Tuesday 11th July.
-This will be a short walk of 1 1/2 to 2 hours around the village centre.
-Places are limited to 12 walkers and must be booked in advance.
+The Village Shops and Houses walk was conducted most enjoyably on the evening of Thursday 20th.
+If there is enough interest we will run another one – a short walk of 1 1/2 to 2 hours around the village centre.
+Places must be booked in advance.
 To do so please get in touch through the Contact page, or directly to Richard Peskett.

 We plan to run two more guided walks this summer if there is sufficient interest.

 First, a Tree Walk, a mile and a half over about 90 minutes around the village centre to learn about some of our interesting trees.
 This will be another evening walk.

 Also, we may re-run the Medieval Hamlet walk on a weekend morning in August.
 Three miles over three hours, mostly off road.

 The group size for all walks will be limited to 12 people and places must be booked in advance.
 If you are interested in any of these walks please get in touch through the Contact page.

 Chris Webb, NT Warden for Ludshott Common, is seeking information about the units which were billeted at Superior Camp during WW2.
 There is plenty known about the camp’s post-war use as social housing but almost nothing in detail is known about the Canadian Army units that were billeted there during the war itself.
 If you have any information, or even leads, please contact us and we’ll pass it to Chris.

 Pissarro and Grayshott

 The Grayshott Decorative and Fine Arts Society presents Pissarro and his Artistic Family in London and Grayshott.
 Camille Pissarro, the founder of French Impressionism, spent time in Grayshott and captured some local scenes.
 Thursday September 2nd, 2pm at Grayshott Village Hall.
 Entry fee for visitors is £7.00, refreshments will be available afterwards.